Western barn owl: Conservation

 The western barn owl is relatively common throughout most of its range and is not considered globally threatened.
-However, locally severe declines from organochlorine pesticide (e.g. DDT) poisoning in the mid-20th century and rodenticides in the late 20th century onwards have affected some populations.
-Intensification of agricultural practices often means that the rough grassland that provides the best foraging habitat is lost.
 While barn owls are prolific breeders and able to recover from short-term population decreases, they are not as common in some areas as they used to be.
 A 1995–1997 survey put their British population at between 3,000 and 5,000 breeding pairs, out of an average of about 150,000 pairs in the whole of Europe.
 In the European Community they are considered a Species of European Concern.

-In some areas, it may be an insufficiency of suitable nesting sites that is the factor limiting barn owl numbers.
-The provision of nest boxes under the eaves of buildings and in other locations can be very successful in increasing the local population.
+Genetically diverse populations allow the species to be more climate change adaptive and allow the species to fill a broader niche in the environment.
+Collisions with cars is a cause of mortality, and may result when the bird is foraging on mown road verges; fledglings are at a greater risk than adults.